asolpshinning/nft-bridge/README.md

     - `test.rsh` => this is the reach smart contract that allows the bridger to claim Algorand NFT when bridging from Ethereum to Algorand

-    - `algoToEth.main.rsh` => this is the reach smart contract that lets the bridger locks Algorand NFT and the backend confirms this before minting ERC-721 NFT for the bridger.
+    - `algoToEth.rsh` => this is the reach smart contract that lets the bridger locks Algorand NFT and the backend confirms this before minting ERC-721 NFT for the bridger.

 ## Run this Project
  -